 Recommended For You

-Though he had no previous acting experience, he won the role of Wally Cleaver after attending an audition held by the makers of television sitcom ‘Leave It to Beaver.’
+Though he had no previous acting experience, he landed the role of Wally Cleaver after attending an audition held by the makers of the television sitcom ‘Leave It to Beaver.’
 He played Cleaver from 1957 to 1963, appearing in 234 episodes.
 His performance in the series was appreciated by critics and commoners alike.
 Subsequently, he became a household name in the United States.

-In 1983, he reprised his role as Wally Cleaver in ‘The New Leave It to Beaver’ which is a sequel to the original series ‘Leave It to Beaver.’
+In 1983, he reprised his role as Wally Cleaver in ‘The New Leave It to Beaver’ which is a sequel to the original series, ‘Leave It to Beaver.’
 The sequel was aired from March 19, 1983 to June 4, 1989 and Dow reprised his role from 1983 to 1989, appearing in 101 episodes.
 He also directed five episodes of the series.
 Meanwhile, he appeared in other television series, such as ‘The New Mike Hammer,’ ‘Murder, She Wrote,’ ‘The Love Boat,’ ‘Jesse Hawkes,’ and ‘Charles in Charge.’

 Dow returned to acting in 1998 when he played an important role in Adam Friedman-directed documentary film ‘Playing Patti.’
 The following year, he directed an episode titled ‘Field of Fire’ in the popular TV series ‘Star Trek: Deep Space Nine.’
 He then directed a couple of episodes of ‘TNT’ network’s series ‘Crusade.’
 In 2000, he directed a TV movie documentary titled ‘Child Stars: Their Story.’

-Tony Dow’s father John Stevens Dow, Jr. worked as a general contractor and designer.
-His mother Muriel Virginia Dow was a stunt performer who worked as actress Clara Bow’s body double.
+Tony Dow’s father, John Stevens Dow, Jr. worked as a general contractor and designer.
+His mother, Muriel Virginia Dow, was a stunt performer who worked as actress Clara Bow’s body double.